 NIEM Model Instance

-When you create a specific model, that name for that model instance gets a prefix determined by what specific model you’ve created.
-If you create NIEM as a model, that’s a “NIEM Model Instance (NMI).”
+When you create a specific model, the name for that model instance is given a prefix determined by the specific model you’ve created.
+When you create NIEM as a model, that’s a “NIEM Model Instance (NMI).”
 This is still a conceptual model.
-To use it for validating real-world exchanges, it would need to be instantiated into some format.
+To use it for validating real-world exchanges, it is instantiated into some format.

 Up until this point, the Metamodel and Model Instances are mainly behind-the-scenes tools.
-What community members eventually need are versions of NIEM they can use to define exchanges and to which they can implement.
-The NIEM Model Instance is what a user would use to define an exchange, in terms of creating both subsets and new content.
-It’s what would underlie the tooling.
-It’s the platform independent version of NIEM.
+Community members eventually need platform agnostic versions of NIEM that can be used to define exchanges, that in turn, can be implemented in any given technology .
+The NIEM Model Instance is used to define an exchange, in terms of creating subsets and new content.
+Itunderlies the tooling.
+It is the platform independent, or agnostic, version of NIEM.

-To actually implement an exchange, platform dependent versions are needed.
+To implement an exchange, platform dependent versions are needed.

 NIEM Model Instance XML/JSON

 Transforming the NIEM Model Instance to a representation in a particular technology adds the technology as a suffix.
-If you’ve converted the NIEM Model Instance to XML Schema, then you have a NIEM Model Instance in XML (NMIX).
-If you’ve converted it to JSON Schema, it’s a “NIEM Model Instance in JSON (NMIJ).”
+If a NIEM Model Instance is converted to XML Schema, it becomes a “NIEM Model Instance in XML (NMIX)”.
+If converted to JSON Schema, I is a “NIEM Model Instance in JSON (NMIJ).”

-Note that a NIEM Model Instance in XML (NMIX) is what we currently call “NIEM.”
+A NIEM Model Instance in XML (NMIX) is currently termed “NIEM.”
 The NIEM Model Instance abstracts NIEM up a level, in order to separate the modeling concepts from the specific technology of XML Schema.

-XML and JSON aren’t the only targets for this conversion/rendering, but are the starting point for the effort.
+XML and JSON are the starting points for this conversion with other targets (is this targets other technology? )following. (are you saying that the first Model Instance – should we lead with that to clarify?

 Terminology

-While creating platform dependent versions of NIEM for validation purposes is a major outcome of the Metamodel and NIEM Model Instance, some instances may have entirely different purposes, often as a means of viewing a model.
+While creating platform dependent versions of NIEM for validation purposes is a major outcome of the Metamodel and NIEM Model Instance, some instances may have entirely different purposes; often as a means of viewing a model.

 Benefits

-The major benefit is enabling the use of multiple model instance formats and views from one “source.”
-The NIEM Model Instance could be transformed into any of these example formats:
+The major benefit is enabling the use of multiple NIEM model instance formats and views from one “source.”
+The NIEM Model Instance can be transformed into any of these example formats:

 XML Schema